AP2 – Socially vulnerable patients

 We have developed the NAVIGATE intervention to improve survival among vulnerable lung cancer patients through 1) nursing navigation, 2) monitoring of patient-reported symptoms and 3) physical exercise.
 The effect of the intervention is now being tested in a multicenter randomized study with the aim of including 518 vulnerable lung cancer patients.

-Randomized controlled trial
+Randomized controlled trial testing the effect of NAVIGATE

 Study group